-Mandy and her team of dedicated and experienced therapists specialise in working with couples and with families.
-Many of the referrals are via law firms where initial advice has been sought in the face of an event, or communication breakdown.
-Others come as a result of something happening which in itself has brought the family or couple to our door.
+Mandy and her dedicated team of experienced therapists specialise in working with couples and families in the face of difficulty or communication breakdown.
+Many of the referrals are via law firms where initial advice has been sought and its helpful to work through resentments prior to undertaking the legal process of divorce.

 With couples and relationship therapy here at Charter, we assess each of you separately and then together so that we have listened to your individual difficulties, giving us a sense of the dynamic between all parties and understanding what your goals might be.
 We then outline a plan of therapy, either for individual therapy or in a group or a workshop – we will always advocate for the support that we believe will help you the most.

-Many families and couples come to us looking for help in repairing difficult rifts after an event, when communication, trust and mutual respect have broken down, or when an addiction is present.
-We work with each individual involved, looking at how they can best represent themselves, and with the resulting relationship.
-We examine how resentments may have built up; we look at how normal boundaries and expectations may have given way to life’s sometimes daunting demands.
+Many families and couples come to us looking for help in repairing a rift when communication, trust and mutual respect have broken down, or when an addiction is present.
+We work with each individual involved, looking at how they can best represent themselves, and within the resulting relationship.
+We examine how resentments may have built up and at how normal boundaries and expectations may have given way to life’s sometimes daunting demands.

-There’s no perfect formula for a ‘happy family’ or relationship but there are certainly ideal components, such as clean communication and good self-esteem, which can vastly improve a family dynamic – these are components are something that we can teach you.
+There’s no perfect formula for a ‘happy family’ or relationship but learning to communicate with an open mind and good self-esteem can vastly improve a family dynamic.

 MARRIAGE & COUPLES WORK

-Our marriage and couples work is based on the belief that we choose who we fall in love with, a fascinating take on attraction and social interaction that encourages self-awareness and curiosity in relationship, powerfully counteracting blame.
-We can explore the impact of the couple on the resulting family dynamic and unravel arguments and disagreements that may be explicit and visible or displaced so that another family member becomes scapegoated as ‘difficult’.
-What’s interesting here is when nothing seems to work to address the apparent problem – this can suggest that you haven’t yet found the real ‘problem’.
+Our marriage and couples work is based on the belief that we choose who we fall in love with, often unconsciously repeating patterns from our childhoods.
+A fascinating take on attraction and social interaction that encourages self-awareness and curiosity in relationship, and powerfully diffuses blame.
+We can explore the impact of the couple on the resulting family dynamic and unravel arguments and disagreements that may seem obvious or might be displaced so that another family member becomes scapegoated as ‘difficult’.
+When nothing seems to have worked to resolve the apparent problem, it might be that you haven’t yet found the real ‘problem’.